pdlandis/grubguard-santa-cruz-mobile/README.md

 with the app.

 It was previously available on Google Play and the Apple App Store.
-It has been de-listed as I no longer have the time to update

 This is the mobile application frontend.
 Server code can be found in [this repo.](https://github.com/pdlandis/grubguard-santa-cruz-server)